philipschm1tt/talk_ksqldb_joins/script.md

         -1 1   : file 1, 1st field
         -2 1   : file 2, 1st field
         >      : output to file

+    cat partitioning_joined.csv

+We joined the two CSV files on the customer ID column.
+The joined file has the customer ID key in the first column, followed by two numbers.
+First, the partition of the key in the contact mails topic, then the partition of the key in the consents topic.

 We can now easily see that the last two numbers are always the same.
 The key on the left lands in the same partitions for both topics!